ashokreddy1613/Interview/Interview-Questions.md

 10.If thre is an instance we have security group and web application firewall enabled, DDOS attack enabled will it protect from Bot attack.
 There is db I made same entry(Name, Location) through PUT method twice what will happen., Why is PUT request called idempotency in nature.
-If I made another entry and name is same but location is differnet then what will db store., What happens if I type www.google.com in the background., What is SSL/TLS Handshake.,
+If I made another entry and name is same but location is differnet then what will db store., What happens if I type www.google.com in the background.
+What is SSL/TLS Handshake.
 15.What is DNS Resolution.
 Suppose I have new system with no cache what happens in the background.Step by step process.
 What is K8.
 Explain the architecture.,
 Can I run POD inside master-node itself?,